 These are the facts accepted by everyone who took part in the discussion that prompted me to write about this.
 For that reason I have not provided a link to the news story, because if I did that then some readers might be tempted to read it and piece together their own different interpretation of the facts (as implausible as I think other interpretations are).
 The moral judgements that took place in this discussion were all made on the basis of agreement on the facts as I have described them.
 One last introductory remark: I want you to disregard what the police may have thought of the father’s actions and how they responded to them.
 I am not interested in their assessment.
 I am interested in my assessment (and yours, if you want to share it).
 The police do not do my moral thinking for me (a scary thought!) and I am taking for granted that they could simply have been wrong about whether the man’s actions were morally justified – and certainly about whether or not the man can claim biblical justification for his actions (imagine a world in which we typically deferred to the police on matters of biblical hermeneutics!).

-The sorts of remarks that my Christian friends were making about the father’s actions included (yes, these are real examples):
+The remarks that my Christian friends were making about the father’s actions included (yes, these are real examples):